Danbury Evading Responsibility Lawyer

 If you are convicted of Evading Responsibility under C.G.S. § 14-224 in Connecticut, you will also face DMV consequences, including a 90-day license suspension.
 An experienced Connecticut Evading Responsibility attorney can help avoid a license suspension by fighting these charges in court.
 It is important to contact a top attorney as soon as you are arrested for Evading Responsibility, to avoid collateral consequences.

 Talk to a Danbury Evading Responsibility Attorney Today

 If you are involved in an accident, it is important that you comply with Danbury Evading Responsibility laws to avoid a potential conviction and additional consequences.
 If no driver is present, you can avoid an arrest by leaving a note on the windshield.

 If you receive a charge for evading responsibility, contact a Danbury evading responsibility lawyer as quickly as possible to potentially mitigate any possible consequences.
-Call today for a free consultation.
+Call today for a consultation.